collindching/collinching.github.io/_pages/about.md

 After stumbling upon the above quote, I knew that I wanted to write more.
 I started building this blog a day later.

-I believe writing will help me think more deeply about data science, personal philosophy, current events, and, frankly, everything.
+My plan is to use this website to help me think more deeply about data science, personal philosophy, current events, and, frankly, everything.

-Here are my personal reasons for writing, in order of priority.
+In order of priority, here are my reasons for writing.

 1. Actively process new information
 2. Define personal ideas and opinions